Support for giving up smoking

 Passive smoking can have an especially large impact on the health of children.
 The body and organs of babies, toddlers and children are smaller than those of adults.
 They are also still developing.
 It is therefore of the utmost importance to protect children against tobacco smoke.

-Often, when a woman finds out that she is pregnant, this is also the moment she decides to stop smoking.
-Controlled and/or supported smoking cessation may be an option.
+The time a woman discovers she is pregnant is often also the moment she decides to quit smoking.
+Controlled and/or supported given up smoking may be an option.
 An unborn baby benefits every moment of the pregnancy during which the exposure to tobacco smoke is reduced.
 It is preferable to be completely smoke-free.
 This also applies to the period of breastfeeding.

 The best way to keep your children from using tobacco is by setting a ‘good example’.